blog image

 It also makes it easier to fine-tune and coordinate budgets and spending to ensure trade spend and promotions are more efficient and deliver the biggest possible impact.

-And it results in improved revenue forecasting and optimization, leading to more sustainable revenue growth both in the short and long term.
+This results in improved revenue forecasting and optimization.
+Which in turn leads to more sustainable revenue growth both in the short and long term.
 That doesn’t just mean hitting targets, but meeting them in a predictable way, with different functions – and their spending – operating together to deliver the maximum possible benefit.

 What does each team need for Revenue Growth Management implementation?